haweil/JobPostPortal/README.md

 # Job Board Platform
-This is a Laravel-based job board platform designed to connect employers with job seekers.
-The platform includes a variety of features to streamline job posting and application processes while ensuring robust access control and search capabilities.
+This project involves building a Laravel-based job board platform where employers can post job listings and job seekers can apply.
+It includes registration, authentication, search functionality, and efficient data management with forms and storage.
+Additionally, it incorporates simple  test-driven development for robust and reliable cod
 ## Features
 - General Architecture for a Job Platform : The platform includes functionalities for employers to post job listings and job seekers to apply for them.
 The architecture supports various features like tagging and more